josuablejeru/frontend-template/README.md

 # start template for bootstrap4 project

-To use gulp you have to install the command line utility globally
+To use gulp install the command line utility globally

 ```
 $ npm install --global gulp-cli